nsipplswezey/minesweeper/README.md

 Timer: clock operates on a setTimeout loop that corrects for most drift.

+Board state: each touch generates a new board, which is stored in a history array.
+The idea initially was to dump that board history into a simple analytics server, and do a cursory analysis of user play history.
+Still could be done pretty quickly.

 Game: game resets on tapping a mine.
 Game doesn't reset on a win, but creating a new game will reset the timer and board state.

 UI: we use color to indicate number of neighboring mines.
 After a couple rounds you get a sense of the color-mine mapping